If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 Certainly it’s not ideal to have great big bulky shoes, but nowadays most shoes are fairly similar in terms of weight.

-The Mizuno Wave Momentum 2s are easily the lightest shoe on my list and are considerably lighter than most of the others.
+The Mizuno Wave Momentum 3 is easily the lightest shoe on my list and are considerably lighter than most of the others.

 Perhaps more important than weight is how mobile, flexible, and agile the shoe allows you to be on court.